Romchec/contractor-package-install/README.md

 ## Usage

 Click on .deb file with right-mouse button and click "Install package".
-It will ask for your password, then open terminal with APT package manager, which will tell you about package, show you dependencies and ask you to confirm installation.
+After typing your password, APT package manager will be opened in terminal, where you can learn some information about package, it's dependencies and it will ask you to confirm installation.
 ![showcase](showcase.gif)